 What to Include on Your Instagram Landing Page

-Now that you’ve seen a few examples of Instagram pages, here’s some things you need to include and keep in mind when you create your own.
+Now that you’ve seen a few examples of Instagram pages, here are some things you need to include and keep in mind when you create your own.

-To create an Instagram landing page on your WordPress site, you need to prioritize mobile-optimization.
-This can’t be an afterthought because most of your visitors will arrive to your page after scrolling through Instagram on their phone or tablet.
+To create an Instagram landing page on your WordPress site, you need to prioritize mobile optimization.
+This can’t be an afterthought because most of your visitors will arrive to your page after scrolling through Instagram on their phones or tablet.

 As for specific elements to include, you want to create a page header that has your Instagram profile picture or logo, and maybe your username.
 The page should feel like an extension of your Instagram and having your photo and username will help people remember how they arrived to your site.

 If you’d really like to make your Instagram match your site, you can also use CSS to adjust all your images to match your favorite Instagram filter.

 An introduction to your site or a brief welcome message also makes a good impression and don’t forget to include icons or links to your other social media profiles.